FairgateLabs/rust-bitvmx-bitcoin/docs/architecture.md

 ## Dispatch classification

-When the dispatcher broadcasts a transaction it returns one of three outcomes.
+When the dispatcher broadcasts a transaction it returns one of four outcomes.
 The engine, not the error string, decides what the outcome means by probing live node state.
 This requires the node to run with `-txindex=1`, which the coordinator asserts at construction.